-Kids Car Organizers
+Packing for a Road Trip Using Kids Car Organizers

 Under The Seat Bins

-Underneath each child's seat we use a plastic container to hold additional travel gear such as a nice cozy fuzzy blanket that they can snuggle up with in the car, a pair of sunglasses, a sweatshirt, and it's where they can also store their shoes (which they love to take off when they get into the car) as well as the extra pair of shoes that they have with them on the trip.
+Now I know this won't work for every type of car, but underneath each child's seat we use a plastic storage bin to hold additional travel gear such as a nice cozy fleece blanket that they can snuggle up with in the car, a pair of sunglasses, a sweatshirt, and it's where they can also store their shoes (which they love to take off when they get into the car) as well as the extra pair of shoes that they have with them on the trip.

 A Place to Put the Garbage

 Each row has its own garbage bag- it's just a plastic shopping bag from the grocery store- and this really helps keep the car neat.
 I love that the kids don't keep passing their garbage up to me to throw away for them- they can take care of it themselves!

 Backpacks to Carry Items Into the Hotel

 The next morning when it's time to check out of the hotel, they are responsible for finding their own electronics, headphones, and chargers, and putting all of it back into the backpack to return the items to the blue bins once we get back into the car.

 Want to See Road Trip Organization in Action?